 These are some examples which make the external flash an indispensable asset:

-While many couples opt for a casual outdoor solemnization ceremony, there are some others who would prefer to have their ceremonies conducted indoors, such as a hotel ballroom or clubhouse, so that they are not at the mercy of unpredictable weather changes.
-While shooting indoors, it is practically impossible to expect to shoot using ambient light.
+While many couples opt for a casual outdoor solemnization ceremony, there are some others who would prefer to have their ceremonies conducted indoors, such as in a hotel ballroom or clubhouse, so that they are not at the mercy of unpredictable weather changes.
+When shooting indoors, it is practically impossible to expect to shoot using ambient light.
 The use of an external flash here would ensure that your subjects are correctly exposed.

-ii.
 Fill-in flash for outdoor shoots

-Contrary to the use of bounce flash indoors as explained above, direct flash rules reign for outdoor shots – no diffusers or modifiers, no bounce.
-Here it’s used as either a slight fill to get rid of harsh shadows, or to bring the subject in balance with the ambient light – usually for strong backlight situations.
+Contrary to the use of bounce flash indoors, as explained above, direct flash rules reign for outdoor shots–no diffusers or modifiers, no bounce.
+Here it’s used as either a slight fill to get rid of harsh shadows, or to bring the subject in balance with the ambient light–usually for strong backlight situations.
 For fill-in effects, try using strobes at about -1 to -2 power on your flash.

-iii.
 Freezing an action

-As events in a wedding evolve so quickly, there will be times you need to freeze an action.
+As events in a wedding evolve so quickly, there will be times when you need to freeze an action.
 Some examples include a couple dancing and a wedding march-in.
 While shooting without a flash creates the “blurred movements” of an event, shooting with an on-camera flash shows the static action using a faster shutter speed.

 Don't Miss The Next New Article!